dcnsakthi/dcnsakthi.github.io/README.md

 ### Summary

-Forward-thinking consultant and technologist with 14+ years of experience, driving next-level performance in the digital-age for Fortune X companies through innovation and systems architecture.
+Forward-thinking consultant and technologist with 15+ years of experience, driving next-level performance in the digital-age for Fortune X companies through innovation and systems architecture.
 Relentless in creating solutions, that weave together existing business/technology practices with new capabilities in Big Data, Data Science and Cloud-based technologies to create a data-driven customer-focused culture.

 Cross-industry experience in defining cloud-based solution architecture across retail, manufacturing, banking, utility, agriculture, infrastructure, semiconductor and public sector organizations at multiple geographies such as Singapore, United States, United Kingdom, Canada and India.
 A partial list of customers includes Walmart, Sam's, Informatica, GlobalFoundries, Apple, Toyota, Marks & Spencer and Sembcorp.

 With 20+ external certifications on various technologies and few titles are,

 - Microsoft Certified Azure Solution Architect (Expert)
+- Microsoft Certified Cybersecurity Architect (Expert)
 - Microsoft Certified DevOps Engineer (Expert)
 - Microsoft Certified Azure Data Engineer (Associate)
 - Microsoft Certified Azure Data Scientist (Associate)